MicrosoftDocs/Viva/Viva/glint/setup/questions-setup.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 02/15/2024
+ms.date: 08/07/2024
 ---

 # Questions setup in Program Summary

-The Questions page allows you to add or modify the items included in a survey. .
-Refer to the [Learn about Viva Glint program design](/training/modules/viva-glint-learn-about-viva-glint-program-design) to learn to add or modify survey items.
+The Questions page allows you to add or modify the items included in a survey.
+Refer to the [Learn about Viva Glint program design](/training/modules/viva-glint-learn-about-viva-glint-program-design) module to learn how to implement your organization's listening strategy in your survey program question setup.

 :::image type="content" source="../../media/glint/setup/program-summary-questions.png" alt-text="Screenshot of where to access Questions setup from Program Summary.":::